The Walhalla is a memorial on a mountain that is overlooking the Danube

 On a sunny day, while staying in Regensburg, I took a 30 minute drive north-east to the Walhalla memorial.
 While driving at the banks of the Danube I saw this Greek looking temple, a classicist building on a mountain.

-With this structure in the form of a temple and surrounded by columns, it’s of the most important German national monuments of the 19th century.
+I read this structure, surrounded by columns, is one of most important German national monuments of the 19th century.
 It was built on behalf of the Bavarian King Ludwig I who reigned 1825-1848.

 Against the background of the disgraced triumphal procession of the Napoleonic armies, Ludwig, then Crown Prince (1807) had an idea for a place of remembrance deserving German men and women to be be appreciated.